-7.2.1.2 Exports: Free on Board (fob)
+Exports: Free on Board (fob) 7.2.1.2

-The value of total exports grew by 23.9 per cent in 2011 to \$\text{N}\$14,231.5 billion, reflecting the substantial earnings from crude oil exports occasioned by the high international price of crude oil, as well as stable domestic production.

-Aggregate exports grew by 23.9 per cent in 2011 to \$\frac{1}{4}\$14,231.5 billion (US\$93.3 billion), reflecting the substantial earnings from crude oil exports occasioned by the high international price of crude oil, as well as stable domestic production.
+Aggregate exports grew by 23.9 per cent in 2011 to N14,231.5 billion (US\$93.3 billion), reflecting the substantial earnings from crude oil exports occasioned by the high international price of crude oil, as well as stable domestic production.
 The oil sector accounted for 96.6 per cent of the total, while non-oil exports accounted for the remainder.
 The continued dominance of oil exports has made the Nigerian economy susceptible to external shocks.

+The value of total exports grew by 23.9 per cent in 2011 to N14,231.5 billion, reflecting the substantial earnings from crude oil exports occasioned by the high international price of crude oil, as well as stable domestic production.